Frostbite (game engine): Frostbite 3

 In March 2013, Battlefield executive producer Patrick Bach announced that Frostbite 3 would not support the Wii U, saying that "the Wii U is not a part of our focus right now."
 The third generation of Frostbite made its debut in Battlefield 4 on 29 October.
 In the updated engine, the environments became much more dynamic upon the actions of the players and Destruction 4.0, which was known as Levolution in Battlefield 4.
 On one map of Battlefield 4, it was possible for players to destroy a dam, causing the entire map to be flooded by water.
 On 13 November in San Jose, DICE's Frostbite engine technical director Johan Andersson announced that future Frostbite games and an updated version of Battlefield 4 would be powered by Mantle, a low-overhead rendering API co-developed by AMD and DICE.
 However, due to lack of interest and support, Mantle was phased out, with 2015's Battlefield Hardline being the last game to implement it.
 On 15 November, Need for Speed Rivals became the second game of its series to use the game engine and the first since the upgrade to Frostbite 3.
+A game in the Command & Conquer series, provisionally titled Command & Conquer: Generals 2, underwent development challenges; originally developed as a sequel to the 2003 title, the game underwent numerous changes and would be cancelled in 2013 following fan outcry over the multiplayer-oriented experience.
+Similarly, Shadow Realms, a BioWare title, met a similar fate, being cancelled due to the developers choosing to shift their focus to future titles, including Mass Effect: Andromeda.